 Natalie Leland, PhD, OTR/L, BCG, FAOTA is an Assistant Professor at the University of Southern California with a joint appointment in the T.H.
 Chan Division of Occupational Science and Occupational Therapy and the Davis School of Gerontology.
 She is also an Adjunct Assistant Professor of Health Services Policy & Practice at Brown University's School of Public Health.
-Dr. Leland has over ten years of clinical experience working in PAC as an occupational therapist.
-She has significant experience in conducting rehabilitation health services research with a focus on enhancing the quality of PAC services for older adults.
+Dr. Leland has over ten years of clinical experience working in post-acute care as an occupational therapist.
+She has significant experience in conducting rehabilitation health services research with a focus on enhancing the quality of post-acute care services for older adults.

-Cheryl Phillips, MD is the Senior Vice President for Public Policy and Health Services at Leading Age in Washington, D.C.
-Prior to this role, she was Chief Medical Officer of On Lok Lifeways, the originator of the Program of All-Inclusive Care for the Elderly (PACE) model based in San Francisco, California.
-She has also served as the Medical Director for Senior Services and Chronic Disease Management for the Sutter Health System, a network of doctors, hospitals, and other health providers in northern California.
+Cheryl Phillips, MD is the Senior VP for Public Policy and Health Services at Leading Age in Washington, DC.
+Prior to this role, she was Chief Medical Officer of On Lok Lifeways, the originator of the PACE (Program of All-Inclusive care for the Elderly) model based in San Francisco, CA. She has also served as the Medical Director for Senior Services and Chronic Disease Management, for the Sutter Health System, a network of doctors, hospitals, and other health providers in Northern California.
 As a fellowship-trained geriatrician, Dr. Phillips' clinical practice focused on nursing homes and the long-term care continuum.

-Marc Rothman, MD is the Senior Vice President and Chief Medical Officer at Kindred Healthcare, Inc., where he oversees the company's quality and physician strategies nationwide across all four PAC settings.
-Prior to joining Kindred, Dr. Rothman practiced geriatric, postacute, and palliative medicine and conducted research on patient decisionmaking, frailty, and PAC outcomes.
+Marc Rothman, MD is the Senior Vice President and Chief Medical Officer at Kindred Healthcare, Inc. where he oversees the company's quality and physician strategies nationwide across all four PAC settings.
+Prior to joining Kindred, Dr. Rothman practiced geriatric, postacute, and palliative medicine and conducted research on patient decision-making, frailty, and post-acute care outcomes.